jul/archery/docs/source/extra.rst

 Roadmap
 *******

+1.1.1/2
+    - trying to have a valider valid README.rst (python setup check -r is not enough)

 1.0.0
     - Flattening the structure of archery and making naming more obvious
     - Keeping the old API compatible